Direct Bilirubin Test featured image showing liver illustration, red-top plain tube, and key points about liver function, jaundice, and normal range.

 Main Functions and Importance of the Direct Bilirubin Test

-Even though bilirubin itself is a waste product, measuring direct bilirubin provides valuable insight into liver and bile duct health.
+Although bilirubin itself is a waste product, measuring direct bilirubin provides important clinical clues.

 Evaluates Liver Function